Neva (video game): Reception

-Neva received "generally favorable reviews" according to review aggregator Metacritic.
-According to OpenCritic, 94% of 50 critics recommend the game.
+Neva received "generally favorable reviews" according to review aggregator platform Metacritic.
+According to OpenCritic, 95% of 111 critics recommend the game.

 Keza MacDonald from The Guardian lauded the game, commending its "extraordinary visuals and elegant animation" and "chest-tighteningly effective music".
 She also praised the seasons in the game for being distinct from each other, as each has its own distinct tone and gameplay challenges.
 She compared the game to Journey and praised its ability to evoke strong emotions during its short runtime.
 Writing for Polygon, Nicole Carpenter wrote that the combat encounters show "the evolution of Alba and Neva’s relationship rather than existing as an element of sheer challenge", and that its runtime was suitable for game that was "ethereal" and "devastatingly beautiful".
 Christopher Cruz from Rolling Stone described Neva as the "most heartbreaking game of 2024".
 He compared it to films by Studio Ghibli, applauding its art design and its ability to tell a story that is "highly accessible and deeply affecting".
 The last segment of the game set in winter, in particular, received critical acclaim.

 Echo Apsey from Push Square praised the game's combat and puzzles, and wrote that the boss encounters in the game were "memorable, challenging, and visually impressive".
 While she noted that the game kept introducing new gameplay mechanics, some of them did not last long enough for players to truly appreciate them.
 While Jessica Conditt from Engadget described Neva as a "light and responsive platformer", Alice Bell from Rock, Paper, Shotgun felt that the combat lacked precision.